| Contributions Returned Before the Due Date

 Disregard distributions made after December 31 of last year in determining your minimum

+distribution for this year.
 Example 1.
 Laura was born on October 1, 1932.
 She is an

 unmarried participant in a qualified defined contribution plan.
 She reaches age 70½ in